viko-sh/hi-pages/SOLUTION.md

 - `test`: run unit tests
 - `test-ci`: will run the unit tests and generate coverage report, the report will be generated to `./coverage`

-### `What else I would do given more time`
-- `Logs` - adding loging service for debugin, tracing
-- `More unit tests` - to cover the route handlers
-- `Error handler middleware` - for better error handling

 ---

 ## Client